Game for Practicing So/Too/Neither/Either

 A: So do I!

-To help students make the Yes/No question, underline the auxiliary/modal/BE verb in the addition (So do I.) Tell them that you will us this helping verb to start the Yes/No question.
-Draw an arrow from the do to first line of the conversation, and put "Do..." at the beginning of the question.
+To help students make the Yes/No question, underline the auxiliary/modal/BE verb in the addition (So do I.) Tell them that you will use this helping verb to start the Yes/No question.
+Draw an arrow from the do to the first line of the conversation, and put "Do..." at the beginning of the question.

 3. Get student suggestions for questions.
 For example, "Do you have a car?"
 Ask this question to a student in the class who you know drives to school, e.g. "Jose, do you have a car?"
 When he answers, "Yes, I do," then you can respond with "So do I!" (assuming you have a car).
 Then you can give Jose the card.
 Explain that the aim of the game is to get rid of your cards.